 Which is better – short term investment or long-term investment?

 Another way to secure your investment is by getting a Term Plan or insurance.
 This is important if you have planned your investments for your family or loved ones like – bought a house on loan, invested for a house, car, children’s education, future travel aspirations etc. Such insurance plans provide financial protection and a significant amount of life cover at affordable premium rates.
 This ensures that in case of an unfortunate event, your family will have the required money to continue the investments which you have planned for them.

 Where should I put my retirement money?

-^ Amount equal to total of mortality charges and policy administration charges deducted in the policy will be added back to the fund value at maturity, provided all due premiums have been received.
+^ The amount equal to the total of mortality charges and policy administration charges deducted in the policy will be added back to the fund value at maturity, provided all due premiums have been received.
 This amount will be allocated among the funds in the same proportion as the value of total units held in each fund at the time of allocation.
-This shall exclude any extra mortality charges and taxes levied on the charges deducted as per prevailing tax laws.
+This shall exclude any extra mortality charges, and taxes levied on the charges deducted as per prevailing tax laws.
 Return of Mortality Charges and Policy Administration Charges is not applicable for Whole Life option.

 * Tax benefits under the policy are subject to conditions under Sec.
 80C, 80D,10(10D) and other provisions of the Income Tax Act, 1961.
 Goods and Services Tax and Cesses, if any, will be charged extra as per prevailing rates.
 Tax laws are subject to amendments made to it from time to time.
 Please consult your tax advisor for details, before acting on above.